Improved error estimates for the Davenport-Heilbronn theorems: Introduction

 Our proof of Theorems \ref{thm_lc} and \ref{thm_lc_averaged}, which count cubic fields with local conditions, is based on our first proof method, and we explain the details in Section \ref{sec:lc}.
 We go to some efforts to optimize the dependence of the error terms on these local conditions.
 For example, with~$U = 1$, the error term of $O(X^{2/3 + \epsilon} R^{2/3})$ in Theorem \ref{thm_lc_averaged} significantly improves upon the error of $O(X^{7/9 + \epsilon} (RT)^{25/9})$ in~\cite[Theorem 1.3]{TT_rc}, while also holding in greater generality.
 This quantitative improvement is reflected in the substantial corresponding quantitative improvements in the various applications discussed above.
 The proof applies exponential sum formulas of Mori \cite{Mori} and the second and third authors \cite{TT_L} together with a further averaging technique to treat the error terms as effectively as possible.

-There are a variety of results similar to the Davenport--Heilbronn theorems in the literature, together with a number of applications, and we hope that the framework formulated in this article will provide useful tools in those situations as well.
+There are a variety of results similar to the Davenport--Heilbronn theorems in the literature, such as the first author's work counting quartic \cite{B_quartic} and quintic \cite{B_quintic} fields, together with a number of applications, and we hope that the framework formulated in this article will provide useful tools in those situations as well.